 Create Collaborative Client Relationships – LoCo builds business groups with an intentional diversity of background and special talents, and our chapters have developed a culture of openness and mutual respect.
 We bring many deep skills to the table, and often over a hundred years of experience and we ask members to share their learnings with the group.

-Plan Appropriate Group Processes - We provide the LoCo Facilitators (and members) with a variety of forms and standardized templates, and hold quarterly Facilitators Forums where our facilitators can share best practices and lessons with one another, and enjoy a facilitated meeting themselves.
+Plan Appropriate Group Processes – We provide the LoCo Facilitators (and members) with a variety of forms and standardized templates, and hold quarterly Facilitators Forums where our facilitators can share best practices and learnings with one another, and enjoy a facilitated meeting themselves.

 Create and Sustain a Participatory Environment – One thing that everyone has in common – they’re different than everybody else!
 One of the key reasons to have a professionally facilitated meeting is to help to hold back the chatterbox and draw out the introvert’s often super-insightful comments.
 The facilitator acts as a minder of sorts, helping all voices to be heard and allowing the conversation to flow toward important truths.